animerem/hellowallet/readme.md

 # Template Wallet 'Hello World'

 ## Overview
 This project is a simple "Hello World" template for a wallet application.
-It demonstrates the basic setup and functionality of a wallet application using modern web technologies.
+It demonstrates the basic usage of the [tinywallet](https://github.com/solana-developers/tinywallet) library and functionality of a wallet CLI application using Typescript.

-## Features
-- Basic wallet setup
-- Simple transaction handling
-- User-friendly interface

-## Prerequisites
-- Node.js (version 14.0.0 or later)
-- npm (version 6.0.0 or later)
+The `@tinywallet` library requires an `.env` file containing the following configuration settings:

+- **API_PUBLIC_KEY** and **API_PRIVATE_KEY**: Used for authenticating API requests.
+- **BASE_URL**: The endpoint for the API that the wallet interacts with.
+- **ORGANIZATION_ID** and **WALLET_ID**: Identifiers for managing and accessing wallet resources.
+- **RPC_URL**: URL of the Solana devnet RPC server for blockchain operations.
+- **COMMITMENT**: Defines the level of commitment for transactions and queries.
+- **KEYSTORE_TYPE**: Specifies the type of keystore being used.
+- **ENV_PRIVATE_KEY**: A private key for managing keys within the application.

+These variables ensure secure and effective interaction with the Solana blockchain and associated API services.

 ## Installation
 1. Clone the repository: